alsiam/alsiam/documention.md

 ## How to add this readme to your profile

-- Forg the repo
+- Fork the Repositorie
-- then edit repo name as your username
+- then edit repo name as your Github Username
 - edit the readme.md file
 - set your username everywhere
 - tips (Ctrl + F = "alsiam") then replace as your username